 - Gently fold the egg yolk mixture into the beaten egg white mixture.

-- Quickly but gently, with the mixer on low or with a spatula, fold in the flour mixture.
+- Quickly, but gently, by the tablespoon, alternate adding in the flour mixture and the water, just incorporating with a spatula.
 If it looks a little marbled, that's okay.

-- Gently spread the marshmallowy batter evenly across the prepared pan.
+- Gently spread the marshmallowy batter as evenly as you can across the prepared pan.

 - While the cake is baking, spread a large tea towel on a countertop or table and dust the towel with icing sugar.